 You Need a Skilled Criminal Defense Lawyer on Your Side

 At Jones Gregg Creehan Gerace, we have significant courtroom experience and know-how to negotiate aggressively with prosecutors to achieve the best outcome possible for our clients.
-Contact us today to schedule your initial consultation and learn how we can represent you.
+Contact us today to schedule your initial consultation and learn how our Pittsburgh criminal defense attorneys can represent you.

 Our Areas of Criminal Defense Practice